Email Marketing – Instructions & Tutorials (DF)

 Type these directly into your Mail Chimp email.

-6. Choose six photographs
+6. Choose photographs

 7. Make your photos web-friendly